 With so many folks traveling in from around the country, I thought I’d put together some information on getting your fish home when traveling with the airlines.
 Remember that we will always clean and fillet your fish.
 Vacuum packing is available at the Hammond Boat Basin and West End Boat Basin.
 On our boats we will simply bag your filleted fish.

 Fred Meyer in Warrenton sells everything you need to get your fish home.
-Dry Ice boxes are under $20.
-These Cold Fold Airline Ship Boxes handle 55 quarts, which is about the equivalent of 50 pounds of fish and dry ice.
+Options include dry ice boxes or simply purchase a cooler to check as baggage.
 I would never fill a box to capacity as you are only allowed 5.5 pounds of dry ice.
 A combination of newspaper (for insulation), fish and dry ice would be best.
-Dry ice is $1.49 per pound.
-Everything is located by the self check out aisle, but I’d always call to make sure they have everything you need.
+Dry Ice is located by the self check out aisle, but you can always call to make sure they have everything you need.
 Fred Meyer is open until 11:00 pm.
 You can reach them at (503) 861-3000.
 Below is a Google Map to Fred Meyer and contact information.